 The Pilot Research Grant was designed to assist investigators in conducting feasibility studies, collecting preliminary data or other research assistance necessary to advance the project.
 Outcomes from this funding will ideally help prepare investigators to pursue additional, larger forms of grant funding.

-If awarded a grant, you will be required to provide a mid-cycle and end-of-grant report, which includes a summary of the aims of your project, outcomes and budget.
+If awarded a grant, investigators will be required to provide two mid-cycle reports and an end-of-project report.
+These reports will include a summary of the aims of the project, outcomes and budget.

-Completed grant applications can be sent to research [at] sjogrens [dot] org.
+All grant-related questions can be sent to research [at] sjogrens [dot] org (research[at]sjogrens[dot]org).